 Taken in the second round of the 2018 NFL Draft, Chubb is arguably the best running back in the class with Saquon Barkley.
 Of course, this is overshadowed by the quarterbacks in this draft like Josh Allen who had a huge season opener, along with Lamar Jackson, and Baker Mayfield.

 With that in mind here are some Nick Chubb rookie cards collectors should hunt for.
+(And just a heads up, no rookie patch autos or big-buck cards here.)

 2018 Panini Donruss Rated Rookie #308